Why I do what I do

 And yet, in every society, people’s access to culture is very uneven.
 Those who identify with dominant cultures have no difficulty creating and promoting their values.
 Others, passively or actively denied cultural resources, platforms and legitimacy, remain on the margins.
 My work engages with those issues through research, support for cultural groups and writing.

-I am a writer, researcher and consultant with a 30-year career at the intersection of practice, theory and policy.
-Between 1979 and 1994, I worked as a visual artist, theatre maker and producer in community settings including housing estates, hospitals, care centres and prisons.As my interest in the ideas behind this practice grew, I became more concerned with research and its implications.
-From1994 to 2004 I was associated with Comedia and undertook a series of studies of arts and culture, beginning with Use or Ornament? in 1997 and ending with Only Connect in 2004.
+I’m a freelance writer, researcher and consultant with a 35 year career in socially engaged arts practice.
+Between 1979 and 1994, I worked in visual arts, theatre and as a producer, with people in housing estates, hospitals, care centres and prisons.As my interest in the ideas behind this work grew, I became involved with research and its implications.
+From 1994 to 2003 I undertook a series of studies of arts and culture, often with Comedia, including Use or Ornament? and ending with Only Connect.